-We are committed to providing a caring, friendly and safe environment for all of our members so they can participate in football in a relaxed and secure atmosphere.
-Bullying of any kind is unacceptable at AHC.
+We are committed to providing a caring, friendly and safe environment for all our members so they can participate in football in a relaxed and secure atmosphere.
+Bullying of any kind is unacceptable at the hive foundation.
 If bullying does occur, all children or parents should be able to tell and know that incidents will be dealt with promptly and effectively.
 We are a TELLING company.
-This means that anyone who knows that bullying is happening is expected to tell the Designated Safeguarding Officer or Deputy.
-This company is committed to playing its part to teach children to treat each other with respect.
+This means that anyone who knows that bullying is happening is expected to tell the Nominated safeguarding Officer or Deputy.
+This company is committed to playing its part in teaching children to treat each other with respect.